List of Runaways story arcs: Lost and Found

 Former runaways Cloak and Dagger (informed that the teenagers had "kidnapped" Molly) arrive in Los Angeles to confront the runaways.
 While Cloak arrests the four older kids, Gert and Molly are finally given the chance to get into battle.
 Upon battling Cloak and Dagger and informing them of the real truth, the two superheroes promise to contact the Avengers to help the runaways take down the Pride; a mole in the Runaways, however, tips off the Pride.
 Catching up with the vigilantes, the Pride telepathically removes all memory of the meeting from Cloak and Daggers' heads, so they do not remember the Runaways.

-This story arc was noted to feature Cloak and Dagger's first comic book appearance in years.